This post may contain affiliate links. Please read my disclosure policy.

 Lately, Bart has made as much of the bread (if not more!) than I have in our house!

-It is like he has a mental list of breads he wants to master, he works and works the recipe until he has it just the way he wants it and then he moves on to the next.
+It is like he has a mental list of bread recipes he wants to master; he works and works the recipe until he has it just the way he wants it, and then he moves on to the next.

-Thankfully, he continues to make those that he’s been successful in making, like his sandwich bread recipe, while he’s working on the others on his list.
+Thankfully, he continues to make those that he’s been successful in making, like his sandwich bread recipe while working on the others on his list.

 About the Ingredients